A Survey on Neural Question Generation: Methods, Applications, and Prospects: Unstructured Neural Question Generation

 \subsection{VQG}

-VQG can be regarded as a dual task of visual question answering.
+VQG may be considered a dual task of visual question answering.
 As illustrated in Figure~\ref{fig:taxonomy}, VQG models are typically divided into three main categories, including \textbf{CNN-based}, \textbf{GNN-based}, and \textbf{Generative Networks-based}.

 \vpara{CNN-based.} Most VQG models typically employ a convolutional neural network (CNN) to encode an image and a RNN to encode an answer, both merging into an intermediate representation.
 This representation is then decoded to generate a question.
 For example, ~\citeauthor{iVQA}~\shortcite{iVQA} devise a multi-model attention module to dynamically identify regions in the image that are relevant to the answer.
 To generate difficulty-controllable questions, ~\citeauthor{DGN}~\shortcite{DGN} introduce a difficulty control mechanism in the decoder, utilizing a difficulty variable to regulate the complexity of the questions generated. ~\citeauthor{KECVQG}~\shortcite{KECVQG} present a knowledge-enhanced causal visual question generation (KECVQG) model, which addresses the inherent bias in previous VQG models by employing a causal approach and knowledge integration to generate more accurate and unbiased questions from images.